cpacilio/Merger_Ringdown_Test/README.md

 # Merger_Ringdown_Test
-This repository contains the codes used for the paper [__arXiv link to be added after submission__].
+This repository contains the codes used for the paper

+[__arXiv link to be added after submission__].

-The paper can be cited as
+Please cite the paper as

 ## Authors
 - Swetha Bhagwat (infn.swethabhagwat@gmail.com)